 Tickets can be purchased from the conductor once you board the bus.
 Simply tell them your destination and you will receive a small receipt once you pay.
 Keep the receipt as sometimes it will be checked.

 *Wave your hand if you intend to get on the bus!
-Sometimes bus drivers tend to just drive past without stopping if no one seems to be intending to get on.
+Sometimes bus drivers tend to just drive past without stopping if they think there is no one who wants to get on.
 Also, carry a copy of your address written in Thai as it will spare you the trouble of trying to communicate with the conductor or driver.

 Type of Boat

 |No Flag (Local Line)||Stops at every pier from Wat Rajsingkorn (Pier S1) in the south to Nonthaburi (Pier N30) in the north.||10~20 THB||06:00 – 18:30 Monday to Friday.|

 Blue Flag (Tourist Boat)

 |Stops when you want.
 Operates between Nonthaburi in the far north to Sathorn Central Pier.||40~50 THB per trip.|

 100 THB for all-day pass with unlimited journeys.

 |Orange Flag||Stops at main piers.
 Operates between Wat Rajsinkorn (Pier S3) and Nonthaburi (Pier N30).||15 THB per journey||05:50 – 19:00 daily|

 Tuk-tuks were once a major Bangkok attraction but are slowly declining as more convenient and modern modes of transport arise.
 However, they are still quite popular among tourists and visitors!